Everything you need to know about using the Disney Virtual Queue at Walt Disney World!

 If you want to use the Virtual Queue for both attractions, you will have to get a spot in the Virtual Queue for TRON at 7 am and then have your Boarding Group called and ride well before 1 pm.

-You’ll then need to hop over the Epcot and be one of the first to enter at 2 pm when you can then try to get a spot in the Virtual Queue for Cosmic Rewind.
+You’ll then need to hop over the Epcot and try to get a spot in the Virtual Queue for Cosmic Rewind when the second window opens at 1 pm.

 Is Disney Still Doing Virtual Queue?